-- A single storey mansard roof extension set back from the primary facade with white painted sash windows, conservation rooflights and black metal railing to front elevation. - The reconfiguration of the front door arrangement and introduction of steps from pavement. - The addition of three obscure glazed windows to the side elevation. - The installation of slimlite double glazing into existing frames. - The installation of black painted metal window boxes set within the window embrasures.
+- A single storey roof extension set back from the primary facade, with a mansard pitch to the front elevation and upward extension of rear wall, with white painted sash windows, conservation rooflights and black metal railing to front elevation. - The reconfiguration of the front door arrangement and introduction of steps from pavement. - The addition of three obscure glazed windows to the side elevation. - The installation of slimlite double glazing into existing frames. - The installation of black painted metal window boxes set within the window embrasures.